University Study in South Korea: Korea University, Seoul

 Housing & Meals

 Korea University offers on-campus housing in one of two residential facilities, where you will live and learn alongside students from Korea and all over the world.
-KU is also able to assist students wishing to live off-campus in apartments near KU.
+KU is also able to assist if you wish to live off-campus in apartments near KU.

 Excursions